IBM/prepare-your-dataset-using-data-refinery-from-db2-cp4d/README.md

 ![connection](doc/source/images/connImage.png)

+**NOTE: The Database Credentials will be provided by your Database administrator.
+If you have provisioned a Db2 instance on Cloud Pak for Data then you can follow the steps [here](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/create-db.html#create-db) to get the credentials.**

 ### Step 5: Add Data Refinery to the project and perform Data Engineering Operations

 #### 5.1 Add Data Refinery to the project